US shale firms amp up natural gas output as futures signal more gains

 Gas prices are benefiting in part from oil drilling cutbacks that reduced associated gas, or gas produced as a byproduct of oil output.
 The decline in associated gas has led to the current gas-price rally, said Eugene Kim, analyst at consultancy Wood Mackenzie.

 The price rally has boosted shares of natural gas-focused shale producers.
 Range Resources is up about 65 per cent this year, EQT by 48 per cent and Southwestern Energy Co has climbed more than third.
-In contrast, the SPDR S&P Oil & Gas Exploration & Production ETF is down 39 per cent through Friday.
+In contrast, the SPDR S&P Oil & Gas Exploration & Production ETF is down 39 per cent till last Friday.
+REUTERS

 BT is now on Telegram!